pkic/pkimm/categories/strategy-and-vision/_index.md

 #### Guidance

-Proper leadership and responsible person should be assigned by the management to fulfil the role of the establishment, maintenance, and development of the PKI according to the strategy and vision.
+Proper leadership and responsible person should be assigned by the management to fulfil the role for the establishment, maintenance, and development of the PKI according to the strategy and vision.
 The responsible person should be able to make decisions and take actions to ensure the PKI is aligned with the organizational goals and needs.

 #### Assessment

 The formal assignment of the responsible person should be documented and approved by the management.
 Formal document should contains identification of the person and understanding of the role and responsibilities.
-Interview with the responsible should confirm the understanding of the role and responsibilities, driving the PKI implementation according to the organizational strategy.
+Interview with the responsible person should confirm the understanding of the role and responsibilities, driving the PKI implementation according to the organizational strategy.

 #### References